How To Catch Salmon In A River: Guides Explain Methods And More

 This knowledge comes with lots of time on the water catching thousands of salmon and seeing where they hold.
 I will share this info with you.

-You already know that the big rains often bring in lots of salmon into the river and this is a great thing.
+You already know that the big rains often bring in lots of salmon into the river, which is a great thing.
 However, during heavy rains, the rivers and streams can become dirty, turbulent, and even dangerous.

 When the tributaries are high, anglers find it difficult to fish, especially in the lower sections of the river, where the rivers are often dirtiest or highest, thanks to all the runoff from little tributaries and fields up the river.
 Dirty water simply means the salmon can’t locate your bait.